Skip Navigation or Skip to Content

 Coding the Cardiovascular System

-Explore the cardiovascular system in today's lesson.
-You will learn how to code common heart, vein, and artery conditions and diseases, and then you will learn how to code the procedures doctors use most often to treat these common diagnoses.
+In this lesson, you'll explore the cardiovascular system.
+You'll learn how to code common heart, vein, and artery conditions and diseases and how to code the procedures doctors use most often to treat these common diagnoses.
 As always, this lesson follows up on cardiovascular diseases and procedures with coding practice.

 Coding the Digestive and Endocrine Systems